Dick Tomey: Arizona

 In 1987, Tomey became head coach at Arizona, earning Pac-10 "Coach of the Year" honors in 1992.
 During his tenure, he coached five future NFL first-round draft choices, 20 All-Americans, and 43 Pac-10 first team players.
 His best teams were in the mid-1990s, highlighted by a tenacious "Desert Swarm" defense.
-He led Arizona to two of three ten-win seasons in school history, highlighted by a 12–1 campaign in 1998, in which they finished fourth in both major polls, the highest ranking in school history.
+He led Arizona to two of four ten-win seasons in school history, highlighted by a 12–1 campaign in 1998, in which they finished fourth in both major polls, the highest ranking in school history.
 The Wildcats were drubbed in the 1999 season opener against Penn State and won just six games that year; Tomey resigned after the 2000 season.
 The school president and athletic director represented Tomey's "nominal resignation was in lieu of termination by the university," but clarified in 2019 after Tomey's death that the threatened termination was a ruse to pass $600,000 to Tomey as a show of gratitude, as he would not be contractually entitled to it if he resigned.
 His 95 wins are the most in Wildcats history.